Sturm Hall 489

 My work in Socratic moral psychology is not only an effort to uncover the theory of human desire and flourishing described in Plato's Socratic dialogues, but also an examination of how those theories can contribute to a viable explanation of human behavior, and to a notion of virtuous behavior that can compete against later and more current theories.

-My current research project in Platonic metaphysics and epistemology is likewise an effort to illuminate—with help from Plato—our assumptions about our ability to come to know the world of perception, and what they require us to assume about the metaphysical structure that lies behind it.
+My current research projects on Platonic metaphysics and epistemology are likewise efforts to illuminate—with help from Plato—our assumptions about our ability to come to know the world of perception, and what they require us to assume about the metaphysical structure that lies behind our perceptions.

-Naomi Reshotko is professor of philosophy at the University of Denver and has served as departmental chair since 2002.
+Naomi Reshotko is professor of philosophy at the University of Denver and served as departmental chair from 2002 to 2013.
 She has also taught at Central Michigan University and the University of Colorado-Boulder.

 After studying modern dance at the University of Illinois-Champaign/Urbana, she transferred to the University of Wisconsin-Madison, where she received a BA, MA and PhD in philosophy.
 In her dissertation (advised by Terry Penner), she argued that Fred Dretske's theory of desire could be made more coherent were he to adapt his theory to the theory of motivation found in Plato's Socratic Dialogues.